The Top 30 Places to Visit in New Jersey this Summer

 211 Main Street, West Orange

 You can easily spend a few hours exploring this park rich with history.
 It’s a great educational day trip for the kids.
 You can tour the home and lab of the great Thomas Edison, see vintage movies, and get close and personal with some super old artifacts.
-They provide guided audio tours for those who want even more information while touring the park.
+In addition, they provide guided audio tours for those who want even more information while touring the park.
 This park is one of the most historically rich places to visit in New Jersey this summer.

 80 Sculptors Way, Hamilton